Hôtel de Besenval: From tenant to owner – or from the Hôtel Chanac de Pompadour to the Hôtel de Besenval

 It was on 5 December 1767, that Pierre Victor, Baron de Besenval de Brunstatt, bought the Hôtel Chanac de Pompadour at auction from the many heirs of Louis-Guy de Guérapin, Baron de Vauréal et Comte de Belleval, for 170,100 livres, of which 6,000 livres for the furniture.
 The baron, who mainly grew up in France and who was very close to King Louis XV, and later to King Louis XVI and especially Queen Marie-Antoinette, was a descendant of one of the richest and most powerful patrician families of Solothurn.
 Among other holdings, the family called the Palais Besenval and the Schloss Waldegg their own; the latter was also the birthplace of Pierre Victor de Besenval on 14 October 1721.

 The Hôtel Chanac de Pompadour has seen many changes of ownership over its more than 300-year history.
 And the building has changed its name just as often.
-However, it is still the name of Abbé Pierre Hélie Chanac de Pompadour, who commissioned the residence, as well as the name of its most illustrious owner Pierre Victor, Baron de Besenval de Brunstatt, by which the building is still known today.
+However, the residence is still best known today by the names of its commissioner, Abbé Pierre Hélie Chanac de Pompadour, and its most illustrious owner, Pierre Victor, Baron de Besenval de Brunstatt.